 If you ever did need to find your dog in an emergency, you’d better hope that it’s using LTE-M!

-Above are a few screenshot showing Gus at home (left), the recap of our walk route (middle), and Gus’ location when I activated “lost dog” mode.
-When activated, the data is refreshed every 60 seconds and updates on the map in real time.
+Above are a few screenshots showing Gus at home (left), the recap of our walk route (middle), and Gus’ location when I activated “lost dog” mode.
+When activated, the data is refreshed every 60 seconds and updates on the map in real-time.

 For privacy reasons, I redacted street addresses in these screenshots.
 However, they are absolutely present in the map overlap to help find your lost pet if needed.